BDALVCAN is a two-digit count variable.

 99: Unknown-Don't Know

-For sample adults with at least one biological daughter (BDNUM) who ever had rectum cancer (BDRTCAN), BDARTCAN reports the number of the respondent's biological daughters who were under 50 years of age when the rectum cancer was first diagnosed.
+For sample adults with at least one biological daughter (BDNUM) who ever had liver cancer (BDLVCAN), BDALVCAN reports the number of the respondent's biological daughters who were under 50 years of age when the liver cancer was first diagnosed.

 According to the 2000 and 2005 Field Representative's Manuals, the purpose of this and other family cancer history questions is to "determine the prevalence of cancer in families in the population" to "allow a greater understanding of how data obtained from genetics clinics can be applied to the general population."
 The 2010 Manual provides a similar rationale, stating that the collection of this data "will allow analysts a greater understanding of how family history relates to cancer."